 Calves and Disease Prevention

 Changing the subject, what is the best way to avoid scours?

-With regards to pastures, change paddocks.
-With beef this is easier than with dairying where calves are usually close to the farm dairy.
+With regard to pastures, change paddocks.
+This is easier with beef than with dairying, where calves are usually close to the farm dairy.
 Graze calf paddocks short with other types of animals or older similar animals to remove parasite havens and soiled pasture so the sun can get to the base.

 Any other tips for the calf rearers out there?

-Firstly, decide how many calves you will rear.
+First decide how many calves you will rear.
 Plan the building and manure disposal system — buildings must be able to be opened on the sunny side.
 Calves reared in dry, sheltered conditions grow 30 percent faster than those in wet, cold situations.
 Calves need protection from cold winds and rain because they have a high skin-to-body weight and little body insulation.
-Low cost calf covers could be good value for winter-born calves in cold areas, unless well sheltered.
+Low-cost calf covers could be good value for winter-born calves in cold areas, unless well-sheltered.
 A client on a high-altitude farm near the center of New Zealand’s North Island asked me about buying covers to stop his one-month-old Holstein bull calves from shivering in frosty weather.
-I suggested he give them soluble mineral mix in their milk at 0.006 percent of live body weight in the milk or in warm water immediately after their milk.
-Shivering stopped in three days, making covers unnecessary, and the calves grew much better.
+I suggested he give them soluble mineral mix at 0.006 percent of live body weight in the milk or in warm water immediately after their milk.
+The shivering stopped in three days, making covers unnecessary, and the calves grew much better.